Updates on dipolar anisotropy in local measurements of the Hubble constant from Cosmicflows-4: Introduction

 The most prominent anisotropy signal is the CMB dipole, measured by \textit{Planck} \cite{Planck:2018nkj} at galactic coordinates\footnote{Anisotropy directions are typically reported as positive (excess) signals, a convention followed here unless stated otherwise.
 All directions are given in galactic coordinates.} $l_g = 264.021 \pm 0.011$, $b_g = 48.253 \pm 0.005$, with an amplitude of $v^{dip}_{CMB} = 369.82 \pm 0.11$ km s$^{-1}$, interpreted as our motion relative to the CMB.
 A recent analysis of \textit{Planck} data \cite{Gimeno-Amo:2025icf} found additional hints of anisotropy, with a dipole in $H_0$ pointing toward $(56^{\circ}, -18^{\circ})$ from temperature-only data and $(81^{\circ}, -20^{\circ})$ when polarization is included.
 While the amplitude agrees with simulations, directional uncertainties are likely large, as the fit was performed on a low-resolution map\footnote{Private communication from the authors.}.
 It is important to remember that in analyses using CMB-corrected velocities, any detected anisotropy should not be associated with the CMB dipole, whose effect has already been removed.

 Type Ia supernovae (SNeIa) are powerful probes of cosmic anisotropy due to their precise distance estimates across local and cosmological scales.
 However, their uneven sky distribution can introduce hidden biases \cite{BeltranJimenez:2014otq}.
-The Pantheon sample \cite{Pan-STARRS1:2017jku}, truncated at $z<0.05$, was analysed together with the Cosmicflows-3 catalog \cite{Tully:2016ppz} in \cite{Kalbouneh:2022tfw} using a methodology similar to ours.
-These studies found dipoles toward $(285^{\circ} \pm 5^{\circ}, 11^{\circ} \pm 4^{\circ})$ from galaxies and $(334^{\circ} \pm 42^{\circ}, 6^{\circ} \pm 20^{\circ})$ from SNeIa, consistent with the Local Group’s motion relative to the CMB $(279^{\circ}, 29^{\circ})$ and nearby mass concentrations such as Hydra–Centaurus $(302^{\circ}, 21^{\circ})$ and the Shapley Supercluster $(311^{\circ}, 32^{\circ})$.
+The Pantheon sample \cite{Pan-STARRS1:2017jku}, truncated at $z<0.05$, was analysed together with the Cosmicflows-3 catalog \cite{Tully:2016ppz} in \cite{Kalbouneh:2022tfw}.
+These studies found dipoles toward $(285^{\circ} \pm 5^{\circ}, 11^{\circ} \pm 4^{\circ})$ from galaxies and $(334^{\circ} \pm 42^{\circ}, 6^{\circ} \pm 20^{\circ})$ from SNeIa, consistent with the Local Group’s motion relative to the CMB, directed toward $(279^{\circ}, 29^{\circ})$, and nearby mass concentrations such as Hydra–Centaurus and the Shapley Supercluster, located respectively at $(302^{\circ}, 21^{\circ})$ and $(311^{\circ}, 32^{\circ})$.
 A significant quadrupole component aligned with the dipole was also reported, yielding a maximum $H_0$ variation of $\Delta H_0 = 2.4 \pm 1.1$ km s$^{-1}$ Mpc$^{-1}$ across the sky.
-The Pantheon+ sample \cite{Brout:2022vxf} has been analyzed by the same authors together with the Cosmicflows-4 catalog \cite{Tully:2022rbj} in \cite{McConville:2023xav}, substantially confirming the previous results with an axial symmetry in the direction $(295^{\circ}, 5^{\circ})$.
+The Pantheon+ sample \cite{Brout:2022vxf} has been analyzed by the same authors together with the Cosmicflows-4 catalog \cite{Tully:2022rbj} in \cite{Kalbouneh:2025jnp}, substantially confirming the previous results.